 Traveler Tip: I recommend the liverwurst paté appetizer, which was delicious!

-Bourbon Street in New Orleans
+Bourbon Street in New Orleans is iconic.

 Day 1 in New Orleans – Segways, Food and Jazz